sesh/django-up/README.md

 _This is a work in progress.
 I successfully use it to deploy a number of Django sites, but I wouldn't recommend it unless you are familiar with Ansible and Django.
-I'm currently planning a version 2.0 that will follow the same pattern, be easier to use, support the latest version of Terraform and clean up some older cruft._
+I'm currently planning a version 2.0 that will follow the same pattern, be easier to use, support the latest version of Ansible and clean up some older cruft._

 ---